This topic describes how to onboard a Microsoft Azure subscription to your Dome9 Account.

 Click OK and wait for the process to complete.

-Your Azure subscription is now connected to Dome9 in Read only or Manage mode (according to your selection).
+Your Azure subscription will be onboarded to Dome9 in Read-Only or Managed mode (according to your selection).

 Configure Policies for Azure Key Vault Entities